metafield/dreddit-server/README.md

 - add cors express middleware: `yarn add cors`
 - config cors in the app middleware: app.use(cors({origin: ...}))
+- make sure to set cors to false in the apollo server config or it will override these custom settings!

 ### Adding Main Functionality: